s-ratnam/Hebbia-Hack/README.md

 Open a new terminal tab/window in the same directory, and run `cd server` to go into the server directory.

-Run `node ./build/server.js` to start the server.
-The app is now ready for use.
+Run `node ./build/server.js` to start the server and use the app!